Apurva0109/Optimizing-a-ML-Pipeline-in-Azure/README.md

                                 max_total_runs=12,
                                 max_concurrent_runs=4)
 ```
-   primary primary_metric_name: The name of the primary metric reported by the experiment runs.
+   *primary primary_metric_name*: The name of the primary metric reported by the experiment runs.

-   primary_metric_goal: Either PrimaryMetricGoal.MINIMIZE or PrimaryMetricGoal.MAXIMIZE.
+   *primary_metric_goal*: Either PrimaryMetricGoal.MINIMIZE or PrimaryMetricGoal.MAXIMIZE.
 This parameter determines if the primary metric is to be minimized or maximized when evaluating runs.

-   max_total_runs and max_concurrent_runsThe maximum total number of runs to create.The maximum number of runs to execute concurrently.
+   *max_total_runs* and *max_concurrent_runs*:The maximum total number of runs to create.The maximum number of runs to execute concurrently.

 * Submit experiment:
 Submit your hyperdrive run to the experiment and show run details with the widget.